lastlink/docs-1/1-getting-started/4-configuration.md

 ------

 ### Global Settings
+Personalize this instance of Directus to fit your organization’s needs.
+Change colors, add a company logo, set the auto logout time, etc

 * **Site Name:** The name of your project that appears in the browser title
 * **Site URL:** Clicking the main logo takes you to this URL
 * **CMS User Auto Sign Out:** The number of minutes before users are automatically logged out of Directus